SolaceProducts/solace-apache-beam/README.md

 | autoAck         | false            | Acknowledge on receipt or after processing|
 | timeoutInMillis | 100              | Time between checkpoints|

+Further proccessing in the Beram pipeline would be applied to the input.

 ## Test Walkthrough

 This repository is accompanied by a travis test.
-Walking through the important lines of this test will help exemplify the SolaceIO usage.
+Walking through the important lines of this test as well as the example code included in this repo, will help exemplify the SolaceIO usage.
+In this walkthrough Solace Cloud is used to provide a Solace PubSub+ message broker in a standard CI integrated test fassion.
+Look [here](https://cloud.solace.com/) to see more info about Solace Cloud.

 Create a new Solace PubSub+ message broker as a service in Google Cloud:
 ```yaml